material-components/material-components-web/packages/mdc-image-list/README.md

 CSS Class | Description
 --- | ---
 `mdc-image-list` | Mandatory.
 Indicates the root Image List element.
+`mdc-image-list--protected` | Optional.
+Indicates that supporting content should be positioned in a scrim overlaying each image (instead of positioned separately under each image).
 `mdc-image-list__item` | Mandatory.
 Indicates each item in an Image List.
 `mdc-image-list__image-aspect-container` | Optional.
 Parent of each item's image element, responsible for constraining aspect ratio.
 This element may be omitted entirely if images are alreadysized to the correct aspect ratio.
 `mdc-image-list__image` | Mandatory.
 Indicates the image element in each item.